What is the Efficiency and Regionalization Program?

 What is the deadline to apply for an Efficiency and Regionalization Program grant?

 There will be one competitive application round for this grant program.
-The application period will run from March 15, 2021 through April 15, 2021.
+The application period will run from January 10, 2022 through February 10, 2022 at noon.

 What can grant funds be used for?